vkorotkine/DPGSolver/README.md

 ```

 ## Testing

+**Note: In order to run all of the available tests, the code must be compiled in all of the dimension-dependent build
+directories.**

 Testing can be performed using CMake's `ctest` functionality.
 After successfully compiling the project, all tests can be
 run by executing: